-FISCAL 2024 COMPARED TO FISCAL 2023
+FISCAL 2025 COMPARED TO FISCAL 2024

-Total revenue for the year was \$706.7 million, down 4% from revenue of \$735.7 million recorded in the previous year.
-The favourable foreign exchange translation impact, when comparing to the effective rates for the previous year, was approximately \$6 million on revenue, while net earnings were less impacted at approximately \$1 million, as expenditures in foreign jurisdictions tend to be in the same currency as revenue.
+Total revenue for the year was \$727.6 million, up 3% from revenue of \$706.7 million recorded in the previous year.
+Excluding Explomin, revenue for the year would have been \$657.0 million, down 7% from the previous year.
+The favourable foreign exchange translation impact, when comparing to the effective rates for the previous year, was approximately \$10 million on revenue, with minimal impact on net earnings as expenditures in foreign jurisdictions tend to be in the same currency as revenue.